 January 1983 would become the most memorable month in the FRS-Holland history.

-The Saturday before, the transmission Peter V. worked on the two 40W transmitters and both rigs worked perfectly well.
+The Saturday before, the transmission Peter V. worked on the two 40W transmitters ensuring reliable operation: both rigs worked perfectly well.
 Peter recalls that weekend ....

 “I had been very cooperative and I guess that's one of the reasons they didn't touch the studio equipment.
 The bad luck was those two 40W rigs plus 4 inverters were lying on the attic's floor.
 And that was that.”

-in detail and for non members a special info sheet was compiled (for part 2/3 see download section).
+in detail and for non members Special info sheet about raid was compiled (for part 2/3 see download section).
 January 30th, exactly two weeks after the raid, FRS-Holland was back on short wave with a special transmission informing the listeners about what happened on January 16th.
 Via Barry Stephens a 90 minute relay could be arranged via an UK based station.
 Despite the low output power- only 10W- a solid signal was radiated across Europe.